StewieTech/Academy/documentation/Exception.md

 ## Other important facts
 - Exceptoins only happen at runtime
-- Exceptions are an abnormal situation during the execution of a program
+- Exceptions are an abnormal situation during the execution of a program calls the constructor of the parent Exception class, passing the message to it.
 ### Throwable
 - Superclass of exceptions,all errors and exceptions are subclasses of exceptions